Pioneer18/Rent-A-Car/README.md

 # Rent-A-Car
-This project is a demonstration of Full Stack development skills; ReactJS, TypeScript, NodeJS, Express, MongoDB, MySQL, Redis, Docker, and Testing
+This project is a demonstration of Full Stack development skills; ReactJS, TypeScript, NodeJS, NestJS, MongoDB, MySQL, Redis, Docker, and Testing

 ### Technologies:
 * ReactJs